apache/metron/metron-platform/metron-common/README.md

     * IANA Number
   * Returns: The protocol name associated with the IANA number.

+### `REDUCE`
+  * Description: Reduces a list by a binary lambda expression.
+That is, the expression takes two arguments.
+Usage example: `REDUCE( [ 1, 2, 3 ] , (x, y) -> x + y, 0)` would sum the input list, yielding `6`.
+  * Input:
+    * list - List of arguments.
+    * binary_operation - The lambda expression function to apply to reduce the list.
+It is assumed that this takes two arguments, the first being the running total and the second being an item from the list.
+    * initial_value - The initial value to use.
+  * Returns: The reduction of the list.

 ### `REGEXP_MATCH`
   * Description: Determines whether a regex matches a string
   * Input: